unibo-dslab-projects/SVS24-GianmariaCasamenti-SVS-RCTA/docs/sections/3_Architecture.md

 ### Cameras positioning

-he three cameras are placed at a common mounting point on the rear of the vehicle (COMMON_REAR_LOCATION in config.py).
+The three cameras are placed at a common mounting point on the rear of the vehicle (COMMON_REAR_LOCATION in config.py).
 They are positioned to cover three distinct zones: Rear-Left, Rear-Center, and Rear-Right.
 Their yaw angles are set to create a wide field of view, minimizing blind spots.
 The specific parameters, derived from config.py, are detailed in the following table.